richmondu/libfaceid/README.md

 3. <b>Face Encoding/Embedding.</b> Generating a mathematical representation of each face (coined as embedding) in the frame image.
 4. <b>Face Identification.</b> Infering each face embedding in an image with face embeddings of known people in a database.

-More complex systems include features such as <b>Face Liveness Detection</b> (to counter spoofing attacks via photo, video or 3d mask), <b>face alignment</b>, face augmentation (to increase the number of dataset of images) and face verification to improve accuracy.
+More complex systems include features such as <b>Face Liveness Detection</b> (to counter spoofing attacks via photo, video or 3d mask), face alignment, <b>face augmentation</b> (to increase the number of dataset of images) and face verification (to confirm prediction by comparing cosine similarity or euclidean distance with each database embedding).
 </p>